dbf/django-shibboleth-remoteuser/README.rst

    used with
    `django-dpotools <https://github.com/dbf/django-dpotools>`__ and
-   `DFN-AAI <https://www.aai.dfn.de/>`__. *I do not recommend to use it for other projects.* Original readme follows:
+   `DFN-AAI <https://www.aai.dfn.de/>`__. *I do not recommend to use it for anything else.* Original readme follows:

 django-shibboleth-remoteuser
 ============================